smbadiwe/ParaMODA/README.md

 The tool also (optionally) collect and store discovered instances on the disk for future retrieval and analysis.

+## Running the Program (Windows)
-The run the program, just fork or clone or download the source code here.
+To run the program, just fork or clone or download the source code here.
 Then open in Visual Studio and build the project called **ParaMODA**.
 It should build successfully without any problems.
 The successful build will generate an exe file which you can then run on command prompt.

 The command:`ParaMODA --help` will show you the available (verb) options.